 Ronnie Goldberg advises USCIB’s president and CEO on strategic matters and represents American business at several high-level forums.
-She has served as the U.S. employer representative on the International Labor Organization’s Governing Body, and chairs the BIAC Employment, Labor, and Social Affairs (ELSA) Committee.
+She has served as the U.S. employer representative on the International Labor Organization’s Governing Body, and chaired the BIAC Employment, Labor, and Social Affairs (ELSA) Committee.

 Goldberg served as USCIB’s top policy executive for over 25 years, most recently as executive vice president and chief policy officer, overseeing the organization’s wide-ranging activities on international trade, investment, economic and regulatory matters, and supervising a staff of policy professionals with expertise on a host of issues affecting American companies engaged in business abroad.
 In her earlier role, she also coordinated USCIB policies in relation to those of our international affiliates – the International Chamber of Commerce (ICC), the Business and Industry Advisory Committee, (BIAC) and the International Organization of Employers (IOE) – and various other groups.